 - Use several different feeders and feeder styles to accommodate more birds without territorial challenges and to let the birds choose how they are most comfortable feeding.

-- Place hummingbird feeding stations slightly apart from other bird feeding stations so the small hummingbirds are not bothered or distressed by other feeding birds.
+- Place hummingbird feeders slightly apart from other bird feeding stations so the small hummingbirds are not bothered or distressed by other feeding birds.

 - Take steps to discourage feral cats and other hummingbird predators to make your feeding area as safe and secure as possible.

-- Use colors in your yard to catch hummingbirds' attention and take advantage of their natural curiosity to lead them to your hummer-friendly backyard.
+- Use colors in your yard to catch hummingbirds' attention and take advantage of their natural curiosity to lead them to your hummer-friendly yard.

 With patience and perseverance, offering different hummingbird foods will be a rewarding experience as you watch these tiny birds sample the different dishes at your hummingbird buffet.